statOmics/MSqRobHurdlePaper/README.md

 ## Help

-If anything is unclear or doesn't work, please do not hesitate to contact ludger.goeminne@vib-ugent.be or raise an issue on GitHub.
+If anything is unclear or doesn't work, please do not hesitate to contact ludger.goeminne@epfl.ch or raise an issue on GitHub.